Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-boson: a pair of bosons

 \section{Bi-boson: a pair of bosons}

 We consider cobosons comprised of two bosons (bi-boson).
-For a Gaussian state, the normalization ratio is represented by $\chi_{n+1}/\chi_n=(n+1)(1-x)/(1-x^{n+1})$ \cite{L05}.
+For a Gaussian state, the normalization ratio is represented by Eq.
+(7).
 Here $x$ parametrizes the degree of entanglement between a pair of bosons.
 An example of a coboson is a bi-photon generated by spontaneous parametric down conversion, which exhibits composite behavior even if the two photons are spatially separated \cite{L05}.
+To keep bi-photons together, we can consider a dye solution which repeatedly absorbs and re-emits photons \cite{KSVW10}.
+Previously bi-bosons were considered for super-bunching effect \cite{KRSCK12,TBM13}, and recently bi-boson systems in an optical lattice were used to observe the correlations in quantum walks \cite{P15}.